mlibrary/design-system-docs/src/pages/visual-elements/images.md

 Choose images that show the library as a place that welcomes diversity, equity, and inclusion.

 {% callout "info" %}
-If critical information is included with the image, repeat that information in the caption or body text.
+If critical information is included with the image, be sure to repeat that information in the caption or body text.
 {% endcallout %}

 ## Finding images